 Samohin’s brother, Stanislav, 25, is set to return to the competitive arena later this year after sitting out the last two seasons due to injury.
 “I always picture going to Korea with my brother,” Samohin said.
 “It would be awesome if we get to go to the Olympics together.”

-Daniel Samohin will make his senior Grand Prix debut at Skate Canada, with a second event at Cup of China.
+Daniel Samohin will make his senior Grand Prix debut at Skate Canada, with Cup of China his second assignment.